openshift/origin-aggregated-logging/deployer/README.md

 Read on to learn about Elasticsearch parameters, how to have Fluentd deployed, what the Ops cluster is for and explain the contents of the secrets the deployer creates and how to change them.

+### Ops cluster

+If you set `enable-ops-cluster` to `true` for the deployer, fluentd expects to split logs between the main ElasticSearch cluster and another cluster reserved for operations logs (which are defined as node system logs and the projects `default`, `openshift`, and `openshift-infra`).
+Thus a separate Elasticsearch cluster, a separate Kibana, and a separate Curator are deployed to index, access, and manage operations logs.
+These deployments are set apart with the `-ops` included in their names.
+Keep these separate deployments in mind while reading the following.

 ### ElasticSearch